pavelm14/PyPhyloGenomics_ms/MS.md

 using the traditional Sanger method.

-Research in phylogenomics would be accelerated by using NGS due to the ease to obtaine DNA data at massive scale.
+Research in phylogenomics would be accelerated by using NGS due to the ease to obtain DNA data at massive scale.
 It would be very easy  to sequence many more than the 12 to 19 loci that so far have been used in phylogenomic studies [@wahlberg2008; @regier2013].